Our residents have the luxury of being able to attend (and present!) at some of the finest educational conferences in the medical school.

 The Department of Medicine residency program provides specific information regarding the conference series here.

-Med-Peds Problem Conference
+Med-Peds Weekly Conference

 Additional Educational Tidbits